jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Also, the Roman army didn't have professional schools.
 For hundreds of years they were the world's best engineers and fighters.
 But all soldiers and officers a like all learned on the job, and did just fine.

 When given the chance, humanity is great at self-organizing.
 Picture it as a sports team.
-Because all members have a clear goal, to win the soccer game, everyone is capable at assessing each other's contribution.
-A clear mandate to win lets administrators, leaders, forward, defender, and ball-boys be assessed by the team, instead of a distant bureaucrat.
+When all members of a group have a clear goal, for example to win the soccer game, everyone is capable at assessing each other's contribution.
+A clear mandate to win lets administrators, trainers, coaches, captains, forwards, defenders, goalies can easily be assessed by the team, instead of a distant bureaucrat.

+Mass-collaboration, filled with people devoted to winning the game of civlization by evolving technological solutions to our many problems, can manage itself in the same way.

 But that's getting hard to do in today's bureaucratic world of "eight different bosses".
 Which is not an exaggeration.
 The next time you're at a fast-food place, ask to speak to the decision-maker; you'll get a corporate directory that never ends.

 Prior to the Industrial Age you'd speak with the cook or owner, get your answer, and go back to living your life.
-Which is also how the Internet Age will work too.
-Large corporations where once needed because Industrial Age technology was so bulky and expensive.
-But, since Internet Age technology gets cheaper and smaller it democratizes power.

-Regardless, today's culture benefits managers, consultants, and executives.
-Thus, they want to keep things the same.
-And this creates much antagonism—primarily because we can see mass-collaboration of frontline specialists working already.
-It typically goes by the name share economy, crowd-sourcing, and Wikinomics.
+Today's culture benefits managers, consultants, and executives.
+Thus, they practice antagonism.
+Regardless mass-collaboration is already.
+It typically goes by the name share economy, crowd-sourcing, or Wikinomics.

-I call it the return of Main Street economics and it’s sweeping through our economy.
+I call it the return of Main Street economics and it’s sweeping through our society.
 In addition to popular apps like Airbnb and Etsy, there are countless examples in the open-source community alone.
 Each open-source project showcases mass-collaboration.
 The community comes together to make a core technology.
 Groups then use the core technology to create specialized products.

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use however they want; gatekeepers be damned!
 And this aspect of mass collaboration hasn’t just been embraced by programmers.
 Mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.
 It’s also how Linux, Android, Chrome, and many other excellent services work too.